mikee47/FlashString/FlashMemoryStream.rst

 Like a FileStream, you can also seek randomly within a *FlashMemoryStream*, so you can use it as the basis for an elementary read-only filesystem.
-See also :doc:`FlashStringMap` for an example.
+See :doc:`FlashStringMap` for a more useful example.